dqgorelick/dqgorelick-link-checkerbot-5000/README.md

 Step 4:
-Run "node app.js" to get results from "http://www.google.com"
+Run "node app.js" to get results from "http://www.google.com" or

-or
+Run "node app.js YOUR-URL" to get results from specific URL or

-Run "node app.js YOUR-URL" to get results from specific URL
+Run "node app.js resources" to get all the results from RIPRC resources pages

 Step 5:
 Feel free to open app.js and change url variable